WIZnet-ioLibrary/w6100-evb-gcc-eclipse/README.md

 ------
-# Loopback Example for W6100-EVB with GCC and Eclipse IDE
+# Basic Example for W6100-EVB with GCC and Eclipse IDE
 Common to Any MCU, Easy to Add-on.
 Internet Offload co-Processor, HW TCP/IP chip, best fits for low-end Non-OS devices connecting to Ethernet for the Internet of Things.
 These will be updated continuously.